California Medical Board Complaints and Accusations

 POSSIBLE OUTCOMES FROM AN ACCUSATION

 Once you’ve responded to the Accusation, you will be scheduled for a hearing.
 Hearings are deemed public, and the information discussed during your hearing could be disclosed to the public.
-There are exceptions to what is available to the public like warning letters, professional competency examinations, and continuing education activities. or other matters made confidential or privileged by existing law,
+There are exceptions to what is available to the public like warning letters, professional competency examinations or other matters made confidential, privileged by existing law or order of the ALJ.

 By filing the Notice of Defense, you preserve your right to be heard and defend yourself against the following disciplinary action: